-The graph shows the average letting prices for the next twelve months in Salento.
-Prices reach their highest point in August, where prices are an average of £94 a night (18/08 - 25/08).
-However, in April (06/04 - 13/04), prices decrease to an average of £72 per night.
+The graph shows the average rental prices for the next twelve months in Salento.
+Prices reach their highest point in August, when prices are an average of £135 a night (07/08 - 14/08).
+However, in March (26/03 - 02/04), prices decrease to an average of £77 per night.

 Holiday Home Availability Information in Salento

 Our availability graph helps you identify the busiest months in Salento.
-The week with the highest booking rate in the next 6 months is in August (18/08 - 25/08), where 71% of the holiday lettings are booked.
-More accommodations are available in a week of September (22/09 - 29/09) as the booking rate is only 23%.
+The week with the highest booking rate in the next 6 months is in August (14/08 - 21/08), when 72% of the holiday lettings are booked.
+More properties are available during one week of September (25/09 - 02/10), when the booking rate is only 13%.

-Check out our climate diagram to find the perfect month for your holidays.
-In the next 6 months, July will have higher average temperatures.
+Check out the climate diagram for Salento.
+This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 5° in January.
-According to the climate diagram, February is the rainiest month of the year in Salento.
+The rainiest month is February, while the driest month is August.

 Well-heeled holiday homes in Italian secret: Salento